-Western NC Agricultural Crop Loss Program expanded to include damages and losses incurred from freeze and frost in April 2021
+11 counties eligible for the Western NC Agricultural Crop Loss Program for damages and losses from Tropical Storm Fred and April 2021 freeze

-- The N.C.
-Department of Agriculture and Consumer Services has opened the application period for the Agricultural Crop Loss Program for farmers that suffered losses due to Tropical Storm Fred.
-The program will cover losses of crops, feed, livestock, aquaculture and farm infrastructure for farmers in Avery, Buncombe, Haywood, Henderson, Madison, Mitchell, McDowell, Rutherford, Transylvania, Watauga and Yancey counties.
+- Eligible commodities: Theprogram will cover losses of crops, feed, livestock, aquaculture and farm infrastructure for farmers.
 The agricultural commodities must have been planted but not harvested, or for aquaculture commodities raised on or before, Aug.
 17, 2021.

-Agricultural commodities in this program include: apples, corn, forages, grapes, nursery crops, potatoes, soybeans, sweet corn, tobacco, tomatoes, wheat, specialty crops and other fruits and vegetables.
+- Eligible commodities: A person must have experienced a verifiable loss of agricultural commodities as a result of the April 2021 freeze disaster.
+Commodities in this program include: apples, corn, forages, grapes, nursery crops, potatoes, soybeans, sweet corn, tobacco, tomatoes, wheat, specialty crops and other fruits and vegetables.
 Stored grain is not included in the program.
 Livestock commodities include aquaculture, cattle, sheep, swine, goats, farmed cervids and bison.